-Kanye West suggests slavery was 'a choice'
+Kanye West slavery comment sparks outcry

 His comments sparked a backlash on social media with some Twitter users suggesting the rapper should revisit the history books.

-It comes just days after West released a song defending his support for Mr Trump with lyrics insisting that the president is "fighting for the people".
+It comes just days after West released a song defending his support for Mr Trump, who he has insisted is "fighting for the people".

+The controversial track, Ye vs The People, caused a stir among rappers, including Snoop Dogg, who appeared offended by its lyrical content.

+"Like a gang truce, the first Blood to shake the Crip's hand," West raps, referring to a peace agreement between two notorious Los Angeles street gangs.

 West has courted controversy with his support for Mr Trump and conservative commentators like Scott Adams and Candace Owens, who has spoken out against the Black Lives Matter movement.